-- Vehicles are prohibited within the Area and all movement within the Area should be on foot. - The operation of aircraft over the Areas should be carried out, as a minimum requirement, in compliance with the 'Guidelines for the operations of aircraft near concentrations of birds' contained in Resolution 2 (2004). - Overflight of bird colonies within the Area by Remotely Piloted Aircraft Systems (RPAS) shall not be permitted unless for scientific or operational purposes, and in accordance with a permit issued by an appropriate national authority. - All movement should be undertaken carefully so as to minimise disturbance to the soil and vegetated surfaces and birds present, walking on snow or rocky terrain if practical. - Pedestrian traffic should be kept to the minimum necessary to undertake permitted activities and every reasonable effort should be made to minimise trampling effects.
+- Vehicles are prohibited within the Area and all movement within the Area should be on foot. - The operation of aircraft over the Areas should be carried out, as a minimum requirement, in compliance with the 'Guidelines for the operations of aircraft near concentrations of birds' contained in Resolution 2 (2004). - Overflight of bird colonies within the Area by Remotely Piloted Aircraft Systems (RPAS) shall not be permitted unless for compelling scientific or operational purposes, and in accordance with a permit issued by an appropriate national authority.
+Furthermore, operation of RPAS within or over the Area shall be in accordance with the 'Environmental guidelines for operation of Remotely Piloted Aircraft Systems (RPAS) in Antarctica' (Resolution 4 (2018)) (available at: https://documents.ats.aq/recatt/att645_e.pdf). - All movement should be undertaken carefully so as to minimise disturbance to the soil and vegetated surfaces and birds present, walking on snow or rocky terrain if practical. - Pedestrian traffic should be kept to the minimum necessary to undertake permitted activities and every reasonable effort should be made to minimise trampling effects.